gSchool/DNA-release-2/02-Phase-1/04a-greenfield-brownfield.md

 By the end of this lesson you will be able to:

-* Describe greenfield and brownfield projects
+* Differentiate between greenfield and brownfield projects
 * Understand greenfield projects within the industry
 * Describe the applicability of greenfield and brownfield projects within the DoD